Brexit: tax consequences

 The Transfer Pricing Arbitration Convention provides for a procedure relating to transfer pricing disputes.
 Following the secession of the UK the Transfer Pricing Arbitration Convention will no longer apply.
 Any transfer pricing disputes arising afterwards should be settled in accordance with the mutual consultation provision as laid down in the tax treaties concluded by the UK.

 The Transfer Pricing Arbitration Convention does not apply when the EEA is joined.

 b.
 Mutual Assistance Directive and Recovery Assistance Directive

 As these Directives have been written into the national regulations they will continue to apply.
 The UK may have the related regulations abolished or amended as from the moment of secession.
 Although tax treaties do contain slightly comparable provisions, their scope is far less extensive than the Directives.
-The OECD rules are just as far-reaching as the provisions of the EU Directive, particularly in respect of the exchange of information upon taxation.
+The OECD rules are just as far-reaching as the provisions of the EU Directive, particularly in respect of the automatic exchange of information upon taxation.
 It would thus be fair to say the UK will not implement any major amendments in this respect.

 The Mutual Assistance Directive likewise applies to the EEA.

 The EU treaty includes to a provision prohibiting state aid if four conditions are met.
 As this provision no longer applies after the secession the UK can freely implement any type of state aid it wants.
 The so-called Code of Conduct, which prohibits harmful tax competition, no longer applies either.
 Still, various action plans the OECD has developed as part of the BEPS project introduce limitations in this respect.

 The state aid provisions are also valid if the EEA is joined.
 Not so, however, as regards the Code of Conduct.